domesticatedviking/TextyMcSpeechy/README.md

 # TextyMcSpeechy
-Convenience scripts and directory structure for making text-to-speech models in any voice for rhasspy/piper
+Convenience scripts for making text-to-speech models in any voice for rhasspy/piper

+# TL:DR;

+If you already have piper installed and a dataset with your target voice, you can skip directly to the TTS dojo guide here.

 ## Tools used
 1. Piper: `https://github.com/rhasspy/piper`